MuGiWaRa047/Writeups/README.md

 # Writeups
-this repo contain writeups about ctfssssssssssssssss
+this repo contain writeups about ctfs